codyaj/HomeSecurityRaspPi/README.md

    - [ ] Setup a local server and use SFTP to move data between devices
    - [ ] Setup a live feed over the local network
    - [ ] Use motion detection on the Raspberry Pi.
 Send alerts to the live feed and create a log
+   - [ ] Create enclosure and setup wired camera and audio capture device
  - [ ] Smart Door Bell
+   - [ ] Create enclosure with a camera
+   - [ ] Use code from the Security Camera with a new raspberry pi inside the camera
+ - [ ] Central Security Station
+   - [ ] Connect Motion detectors and Magnetic door sensors to one rasp pi
+   - [ ] Setup a keypad that will turn off the alarm when triggered
- - [ ] Door Sensors
+   - [ ] Enable remote enabling of motion detecter online

 ## License

 Distributed under the MIT License.
-See 'LICENSE' for more information.
+See '[LICENSE](https://github.com/codyaj/HomeSecurityRaspPi/blob/main/LICENSE)' for more information.

 ## Contact